Web Accessibility Statement

 - In the development of this site, we followed the W3C Web Content Accessibility Guidelines (WCAG) .

-- For information about MSU's Web accessibility policy and related guidelines and resources, please visit webaccess.msu.edu.
+- For information about MSU's Web accessibility policy, best practices, and related guidelines and resources, please visit webaccess.msu.edu.

 Most web browsers support linking to specific pages by typing named access keys: